-Module Key features Credential Manager for HP ProtectTools Credential Manager acts as a personal password vault.
-Single Sign On remembers multiple passwords for various password-protected Web sites, applications, and network resources.
-Single Sign On offers additional protection by requiring combinations of different security technologies, such as a JavaTM Card and biometrics, for user authentication.
-Password storage is protected through encryption and can be hardened through the use of a TPM embedded security chip and/ or security device authentication, such as Java Cards or biometrics.
-Embedded Security for HP ProtectTools Embedded Security uses a Trusted Platform Module (TPM) embedded security chip to help protect against unauthorized access to sensitive user data or credentials stored locally on a PC.
-Embedded Security allows creation of a personal secure drive (PSD) for protecting user data.
+Module Key features Credential Manager for HP ProtectTools Credential Manager serves a dual role acting as a personal password vault, providing single sign on capability, and allowing the user to define and deploy more stringent security for user authentication beyond a password.
+Password storage is protected through encryption and can be hardened through the use of a TPM embedded security chip.
+Beyond Single Sign On, Credential Manager offers the capability to utilize combinations of different security authentication technologies, such as a JavaTM Card or biometrics, for user authentication along with password.
+Embedded Security for HP ProtectTools Embedded Security manages security user and administrator options for protecting various encryption keys employing TPM technology on the local computer like EFS (Windows Encrypting File System).
+Personal Secure Drive (PSD), and third-party digita certificates.
+Embedded Security uses a Trusted Platform Module (TPM) embedded security chip to help protect against unauthorized access to sensitive user data or credentials stored locally on a PC.
+TPM provides secure storage for encryption keys and has key generation capabilities.
+It also provides a strong defense against password attacks.
+Embedded Security allows creation of a personal secure drive (PSD) - a virtual drive that can be hidden from view in the system for protecting user data.
 Embedded Security supports third-party applications (such as Microsoft Outlook and Internet Explorer) for protected digital certificate operations.
-Java Card Security for HP ProtectTools Java Card Security configures the HP ProtectTools Java Card for user authentication before the operating system loads.
+Java Card Security for HP ProtectTools Java Card Security configures the HP ProtectTools Java Card for user authentication before the hard drive boots.
+Java Card Security can be accessed by Embedded Security, Java Card, and passwords.
 Java Card Security configures separate Java Cards for an administrator and a user.
+Java Card Security is a management software interface for Java Card.
+Java Card is a personal security device that protects authentication data requiring both the card and a PIN number to grant access.
+The Java Card can be used to access Credential Manager, Drive Encryption, HP BIOS, or any number of third party access points.
 BIOS Configuration for HP ProtectTools BIOS Configuration provides access to power-on user and administrator password management.
 BIOS Configuration provides an alternative to the pre-boot BIOS configuration utility known as F10 Setup.
-DriveLock helps protect a hard drive from unauthorized access, even if it is removed from a system, without requiring the user to remember any additional passwords.
-Drive Encryption for HP ProtectTools Drive Encryption provides complete, full-volume hard drive encryption. • Drive Encryption forces pre-boot authentication in order to decrypt and access the data.